 Education

 The Secure Water Future educational catalogue coalesces around the basic premise that “You can’t learn about water without getting wet.”
 We invite K-12, college, and graduate students to dive into our programming.
-Through experiential learning exercises, we illustrate the impacts of uncertainty due to climate change and the potential for technological and management solutions to improve our collective future water security.
+Through experiential learning exercises, we illustrate the impacts of challenges like drought and the potential for technological and management solutions to improve our collective future water security.

 K-12 Programming

-Super Soaker Water Academy is a week-long program that teaches students all about water and how it is stored and used in California.
-By the end of the week, students have participated in water activities to teach them the relationship between water, agriculture, climate change, and how we can use technology to help our water systems.
+Super Soaker Water Academy is a week-long program in partnership with the Bobcat Summer STEM Academy that teaches students all about water and how it is stored and used in California.
+By the end of the week, students have participated in water activities to teach them the relationship between water, weather, agriculture, and how we can use technology to help our water systems.
 The program includes a kayaking field trip on Lake Yosemite, drone programming and navigation, and the creation of StoryMaps.

 College Programming